hrishikeshpadhye/starter-hugo-academic/content/authors/admin/_index.md

       institution: SCTR's Pune Institute of Computer Technology (affiliated to Savitribai Phule Pune University)
       year: 2021
+    - course: Higher Secondary School
+      institution: Vivekanand College, Kolhapur
+      year: 2017
 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Padhye
 highlight_name: true
-first_name: Alice
+first_name: Hrishikesh
 email: hrishikesh.padhye@gmail.com
 ---
-H﻿rishikesh Padhye is a participant of the PGDM Business Management program at S. P. Jain Institute of Management and Research, Mumbai.
-H﻿rishikesh has formerly served in the Indian Air Force as an officer trainee of the Flying (Pilot) branch.
+Hrishikesh Padhye is a participant of the PGDM Business Management program at S. P. Jain Institute of Management and Research, Mumbai.
+Hrishikesh has formerly served in the Indian Air Force as an officer trainee of the Flying (Pilot) branch.
 He is trained on various military administration traits like planning & organizing, leadership, time and resource management, group planning and mental endurance.
 Before joining the IAF he has also worked in Barclays as a Graduate Analyst (BA3).

 {style="text-align: justify;"}